jeremyseow/AWS/Learning Path/AWS/Compute/AWS Lambda/Lambda Layer.md

 # Lambda Layer
--  layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+-  Layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 With layers, you can use libraries in your function without needing to include them in your deployment package.

 - Layers let you keep your deployment package small, which makes development easier.
 You can avoid errors that can occur when you install and package dependencies with your function code